herpiko/herpiko.github.io/content/post/2025-11-22-why-local-tech-community-are-important.md

   - Community
 ---

-5-minutes lightning talk session is surprisingly difficult for me so this blogpost is a backup in case I can't properly deliver what I want to say.
+A 5-minute lightning talk session is surprisingly difficult for me, so this blog post serves as a backup in case I can’t properly deliver what I want to say.
 Thank you for reading!

 ---